Adult Entertainment Films

 For your protection, it is advised that you consult legal counsel for additional information and advice, regarding complying with all the safety and health regulations required by the applicable statutes for safe film production.

-Can Pornography be Recorded and Produced in New York State?
+Can Porn Be Filmed in New York State?

 Under the NYPL, criminal liability attaches to the promotion, production, filming and distribution of obscene materials.
 NYPL Article 235 is the key statute to consider if you are thinking about recording and producing pornography in New York State.